DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-how-pupils-learn/intro-ect-video-introduction.md

 Well, there are a few reasons:

-- It might be that you didn’t have any secure prior knowledge to connect the new learning to and so the new information has nothing to tether it to a schema in your long-term memory.
+- It might be that you didn't have any secure prior knowledge to connect the new learning to and so the new information has nothing to tether it to a schema in your long-term memory.
-- It could be that you weren’t paying attention or actively engaging with the new material ‒ such as that colleague’s name when they introduced themselves.
+- It could be that you weren't paying attention or actively engaging with the new material ‒ such as that colleague's name when they introduced themselves.
 - Another reason might be that there were too many bits of new information in your working memory for you to deal with.
 We call this “cognitive overload”.

   All of this is really important to remember when you are introducing new content to pupils.
 Pupils are constantly encountering new material.
-It might seem surprising to you, but pupils’ working memory can easily become overloaded and when that happens, no learning will take place.
+It might seem surprising to you, but pupils' working memory can easily become overloaded and when that happens, no learning will take place.
 The same applies if pupils do not pay enough attention to the thing being taught, or if their prior knowledge is either insufficient or